 MTD brings awareness and provides resources to the community for year-round events.

 inevents like Walk and Bike to School Day

 Shout it Out Loud!

-MTD participates in and promotes bicycle awareness events all year round to
+MTD participates in and promotes bicycle awareness events and activities all year round to

 encourage bicycle riding and safety.

 Conduct Bike Rodeos

 to teach children safe cycling skills and rules

 Workshops, trainings, and clinics to improve safety for children walking and biking to school

 How bikeable is our community?